Whatsapp Icon

 • Curcumin: This compound, derived from turmeric, has shown promise in some studies for its anti-inflammatory and anti-cancer properties, making it a supplement of interest for Myeloma patients.

-• Green Tea Extract: Known for its antioxidant properties, green tea extract may support immune health and offers potential protective benefits during cancer treatment.
+• Green Tea Extract: Known for its antioxidant properties, green tea extract may support immune health and offer potential protective benefits during cancer treatment.

 It's important to note that supplements should not replace conventional treatments but may augment them under the guidance of a healthcare provider.
 Always consult with your oncologist or a specialist before incorporating any supplements into your treatment plan to ensure they do not interfere with your prescribed therapies.